fundevme/SoloDev-Studio/README.md

 plus **Pocket** versions of each for finishing something in a single day.

 No accounts, no ads, no telemetry.
 Available on Windows and Android.
+Download the latest release and source code on the release page.
+No accounts, no ads, no telemetry.
+Available on Windows and Android.
 ---

 ## What's here